 - Seek guidance from advisors in a timely and appropriate manner

-While there are many people on campus to help you, from your advisor, to your instructors, to the Campus Resources listed at the end of this handbook, your education is ultimately just that: Yours!
+- Students also have a role in the advising process.
+While there are many people on campus to help you, from your advisor, to your instructors, to campus resources, your education is just that: Yours!
 Make it meaningful, successful, and something you'll be proud of in the years to come.

 What We Do